rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/31_account-management/312_managing-user-groups.md

 7. To view the projects/members assigned to a group, click **View**.

 {{% notice info %}}
-When you create, update, or delete a user group, you may experience a UI lag for a brief period.
+When you create, update, or delete a user group, you may experience UI lag for a brief period.
 {{% /notice %}}